-I love cooking up this little dish as its easy, fast and is also my daughters all time favorite food.
+I love cooking up this little dish as its easy, fast and is also my daughters all time favourite food.
 I hope to travel to Italy someday to try out the different Italian dishes and learn the ways they are cooked but until then this how I would make my Spaghetti Bolognese at home for the family.

 - 500g Mince